livekit/client-sdk-swift/README.md

 }
 ```

+# iOS Simulator limitations

+- Currently, `VideoView` does not render on iOS simulator.
+- Publishing the camera track is not supported by iOS simulator.

 # ScrollView performance

 It is recommended to turn off rendering of `VideoView`s that scroll off the screen and isn't visible by setting `false` to `isEnabled` property and `true` when it will re-appear to save CPU resources.